Hack-Rx/The-Project-Team/Final_app/README.md

-# Integration 2
+# Integration(3)

-#### 	In this commit we have integrated the meal planner API and also resolved issues with the Spoonacular API.
+In this commit we integrated the Chatbot to the menu and made it functional

-#### 	The meal planner lets the user enter the required amount of calories the user wishes to consume that day, and suggests meal plan for breakfast, lunch and dinner to achieve the targeted calories.